conan-io/conan_ci_jenkins/docker_images/README.md

 This image contains the same Python versions as `ci-unittests`, but it also contains **system tools** like Git, CMake, GCC or Clang.
-The installed versions are available using environment variables and they can also be installed when starting the container:
+The installed versions are available using environment variables and they can also be installed like the preferred alternative when starting the container:

 ```
 docker run -it travis-ci-ci-functional:latest gcc 7 clang 9 cmake 3.16.4